Advice

 What is Rental Arbitrage?

-Rental arbitrage is the process in which an individual takes out a long-term rental contract on a property, and then lists said property on a short-term rental site like Airbnb or Vrbo.
-This means that you’re using short-term rentals to pay your long-term lease and pocketing the difference.
+Rental arbitrage is the process in which an individual takes out a long-term rental contract on a property, and then lists said property on a short-term rental site like Airbnb or Vrbo with the aim of making a profit.
+This means that you’re using short-term rentals to pay your long-term lease and then keeping the difference.

-Financially speaking, it’s hard to say who benefits more from an Airbnb arbitrage scenario.
-In one sense, the financial benefits are more likely to go to the rental arbitrator, but so too does all of the risk.
+Financially speaking, it’s hard to say who benefits more from Airbnb rental arbitrage scenario.
+In one sense, the financial benefits are more likely to go to the rental arbitrator, but so too do all of the risks.

 How Can I Convince My Landlord to Allow Short-Term Rentals?